TINUNGTAA/deploy-a-lamp-stack-app-on-aws/README.md

 You may be wondering, 'what is AWS'?
 Amazon Web Services (AWS) is the leading Cloud Service Provider in the world.
 AWS offers a wide variety of databases and services for different types of applications.
 This allows users to choose the right tool for the job while receiving the best cost and performance.

 AWS offers a Free Tier for newly registered account users.
 This enables users to try out some AWS services free of charge within certain usage limits.
 For this project, we will utilize the [EC2 (Elastic Compute Cloud)](https://aws.amazon.com/ec2/features/) service, which is covered by the Free Tier!

+#### Let's get started!

+Begin by registering and setting up an AWS account and following the directions on the screen.
+Once you have created your [AWS account](https://eu-north-1.console.aws.amazon.com/console/home?region=eu-north-1), navigate to the login page and type in your credentials.